christianmbonet/documentationREADME/README.md

 POST a new transaction.

-To send a POST request use the following key/value pairs format in body of the request:
+To send a POST request, use the following key-value pairs format in body of the request:

 ```
 {